-These are just some ideas of the best things to do in the Japanese alps, but there are much more.
+These are just some ideas of the best things to do in the Japanese Alps, but there are many more.

 In my opinion, to get the most out of winter in Japan, you have to get to the north.
-Hokkaido is the northernmost island of Japan and definitely the best one to visit during the winter because most of the coolest activities are actually winter activities.
+Hokkaido is the northernmost island of Japan and definitely, the best one to visit during the winter because most of the coolest activities are winter activities.

 If you need some ideas, here’s a small list of the best things to do in Hokkaido: